-Leasiders appear split on how the recent municipal election — with North Toronto incumbent Jaye Robinson ousting local favourite Jon Burnside — affects the community which has been subsumed into the expanded Don Valley Westward.
+Leasiders appear split on how the recent municipal election — with North Toronto incumbent Jaye Robinson ousting local favourite Jon Burnside — affects the community which has been subsumed by the expanded Don Valley West ward.

 Some fear that portions of Burnside’s former Ward 26, will be lost in Premier Doug Ford’s decision to cut council seats down to 25, making Leaside part of the new Ward 15.

 Serrano Imports co-owner, Gieselle Baerveldt, for one, said she was saddened by the loss of Burnside at City Hall.

 “He’s very involved in the area schools,” said the small business owner who calls Leaside home with husband Michael Tkaczuk.
 “He came on a number of occasions when Bessborough School has asked for his help, or came to a meeting on traffic safety.”

 Baerveldt is a member of Bessborough’s Home and School Parent Council.

 “I fear with Jaye [Robinson] we’re going to be losing the headway that we’ve made here in Leaside.
 I don’t believe she operates the same way,” she said.
 “Jon did a lot of work, in my opinion — he was far more visible than John Parker, the former councillor.”

 Ontario’s Progressive Conservative government, under former Toronto councillor Doug Ford, passed Bill 5, the Better Local Government Act on Aug.
 14, thus interfering with an election already underway in Ontario’s largest city.

 “I personally was one of the five intervenors in Bill 5 against the reduction of councillors.
 I was very much annoyed about that,” said Geoff Kettel, co-president of the Leaside Property Owners Association.
 “Our organization was involved in the city’s engagement exercise.
 It was a two-year process.
 They had studies and so on, and all to be washed up overnight.”